ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

  - You may want to place processes to NUMA regions in a round-robin way rather than the default sequential placement
- - You may be using less than 128 processes per node and want to ensure that processes are placed evenly across NUMA regions (16-core blocks) or core complexes (8-core blocks that share an L3 cache)
+ - You may be using fewer than 128 processes per node and want to ensure that processes are placed evenly across NUMA regions (16-core blocks) or core complexes (4-core blocks that share an L3 cache)

 There are a number of different methods for defining process placement, below we cover two different